jakob-bagterp/browserist/docs/user-guide/index.md

 # User Guide 👨‍🔧
-Find detailed info about setings, tutorials, tips and tricks in this section.
+Find tutorials, tips and tricks in this section.
+For more info about configuration options, go to the section for [settings](../settings/overview.md) and [browser types](../settings/browser-types.md).

 ## Quick Links
 ### General